moka-guys/dnanexus_multiqc/README.md

 * Peddy
 * verifyBAMID

-This app uses a fork of MultiQC from https://github.com/moka-guys/MultiQC
+This app uses a fork of MultiQC at [https://github.com/moka-guys/MultiQC]:https://github.com/moka-guys/MultiQC

 ## What are typical use cases for this app?
 This app should be performed after each run.
 It can be run automagically using the --depends-on flag or manually.